mahmood199/Audify/README.md

 But is we start by using startService() or startForegroundService() then it will be killed by stopSelf only.

-By default service runs on main thread. https://developerlife.com/2017/07/10/android-o-n-and-below-component-lifecycles-and-background-tasks/
+By default service runs on thread on which it is invoked.
+To avoif this we have to manually create a new thread or provide some sort of dispatcher to make it run on bg thread. https://developerlife.com/2017/07/10/android-o-n-and-below-component-lifecycles-and-background-tasks/